TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Related Work

 Motivated by the great success in the field of natural language processing \cite{devlin2018bert} and computer vision \cite{liu2021swin}, Transformers have garnered significant interest in time series data due to their ability to capture long-term temporal dependencies and complex multivariate correlations.
-Categorized based on the granularity of representation learning, Transformer-based models can be divided into point-wise, patch-wise, and series-wise as shown in Figure \ref{fig:Related-Work}.
+Categorized based on the granularity of representation used in the attention mechanism, Transformer-based models can be divided into point-wise, patch-wise, and variate-wise.
 Due to the serial nature of time series, most previous works use a point-wise representation of time series data and apply attention mechanisms to capture the correlations among different time points.
-Therefore, many efficient Transformers \cite{zhou2021informer, wu2021autoformer, liu2021pyraformer, zhou2022fedformer} were proposed to reduce the complexity caused by point-wise modeling.
+Therefore, many efficient Transformers \cite{liu2021pyraformer, wu2021autoformer, zhou2021informer, zhou2022fedformer, dong2023simmtm} were proposed to reduce the complexity caused by point-wise modeling.
 Informer \cite{zhou2021informer} designs a ProbSparse self-attention to reduce the quadratic complexity in time and memory.
-Autoformer \cite{wu2021autoformer} replaces canoical self-attention with Auto-correlation to discover the sub-series similarity within time series data.
+Autoformer \cite{wu2021autoformer} replaces canonical self-attention with Auto-correlation to discover the sub-series similarity within time series data.
 Pyraformer \cite{liu2021pyraformer} develops a pyramidal attention module to capture both short- and long-temporal dependencies with linear time and space complexity.
-Considering point-wise representations fall short in revealing local semantic information lies in the temporal variation, PatchTST \cite{nie2022time} split time series data into subseries-level patches and then capture dependencies between patches.
-Beyond capturing the patch-level temporal dependencies within one single series, recent approaches have endeavored to capture interdependencies among patches from different variables over time.
-Crossformer \cite{zhang2022crossformer} introduces a Two-Stage Attention layer to efficiently capture the cross-time and cross-variate dependencies of each patch.
-Further expanding the receptive field, iTransformer utilizes the global representation of the whole series and applies attention to these series-wise representations to capture multivariate correlations.
-Yet, most of these methods only focus on multivariate or univariate time series forecasting and do not conduct special designs for exogenous variables, which is different from our setting in this paper.